csound-plugins/csound-plugins/docs/index.md

 * [panstereo](opcodes/panstereo.md): Stereo signal balancer
 * [perlin3](opcodes/perlin3.md): gradient noise sound generator
 * [pread](opcodes/pread.md): Read pfield values from any active instrument instance
+* [presetinterp](opcodes/presetinterp.md): Interpolates between presets placed in a 2D plane
+* [pvscrest](opcodes/pvscrest.md): Compute the spectral crest value of a spectral signal.
+* [pvsflatness](opcodes/pvsflatness.md): Compute the flatness of a spectral signal.
+* [pvsmagsum](opcodes/pvsmagsum.md): Sum all magnitudes of the bins in a pv signal
 * [pwrite](opcodes/pwrite.md): Modify pfield values of an active instrument instance
 * [pwriten](opcodes/pwriten.md): Modify pfield values of an active instrument instance created via nstance
-* [presetinterp](opcodes/presetinterp.md): Interpolates between presets placed in a 2D plane
 * [ramptrig](opcodes/ramptrig.md): A triggerable ramp between 0 and 1
 * [ref](opcodes/ref.md): Get a reference to a variable
 * [refvalid](opcodes/refvalid.md): Queries if a reference is valid